Blogs at Manor

 If a parent or carer wishes for a photograph to be removed from the school website or blog, they should put this in writing to the school office.
 Parents requesting this may be invited to a meeting with a member of the senior leadership team.

 The school has issued clear guidance for all staff to ensure that a range of events are captured and that there is consistency between year groups.
-Steve Buckley, Assistant Headteacher, holds overall responsibility for the blogs – should you have any urgent queries, please contact him via the school office.
+Steve Buckley, Deputy Headteacher, holds overall responsibility for the blogs – should you have any urgent queries, please contact him via the school office.